Picovoice/porcupine/README.md

 ### JavaScript

-Porcupine is available on modern web browsers in [WebAssembly](https://webassembly.org/).
-The [JavaScript binding](/binding/javascript/porcupine.js) makes it trivial use Porcupine within a JavaScript environment.
+Porcupine is available on modern web browsers via [WebAssembly](https://webassembly.org/).
+The [JavaScript binding](/binding/javascript/porcupine.js) makes it easy to use Porcupine within a browser environment.

-Instantiate a new instance of engine using the factory method as below
+Instantiate a new instance of engine using the factory method:

 ```javascript
 let keywordModels = [new Uint8Array([...]), ...];